rgmining/tripadvisor/docs/source/index.rst

 cite the following papers when you publish research papers using this package:

 * `Hongning Wang`_, `Yue Lu`_, and `ChengXiang Zhai`_,
-  "|pdf| `Latent Aspect Rating Analysis without Aspect Keyword Supervision <http://times.cs.uiuc.edu/~wang296/paper/p618.pdf>`_,"
-  In Proc. of the 17th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'2011), pp.618-626, 2011;
+  "Latent Aspect Rating Analysis without Aspect Keyword Supervision," In Proc. of the 17th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'2011), pp.618-626, 2011;
 * `Hongning Wang`_, `Yue Lu`_, and `Chengxiang Zhai`_,
-  "|pdf| `Latent Aspect Rating Analysis on Review Text Data: A Rating Regression Approach <http://sifaka.cs.uiuc.edu/~wang296/paper/rp166f-wang.pdf>`_,"
-  In Proc. of the 16th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'2010), pp.783-792, 2010.
+  "Latent Aspect Rating Analysis on Review Text Data: A Rating Regression Approach," In Proc. of the 16th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'2010), pp.783-792, 2010.